Anatol von Lieven: Latvian War of Independence

 On June 6, 1919, Lieven's unit was transformed to the Russian volunteer corps with around 4,000 men.
 Lieven forbade his men to fight the Estonian Army and Northern Latvia brigade in Vidzeme, unlike the rest of the Baltische Landeswehr.
 His detachment only performed rear security duties for the Landeswehr during the campaign.

 When the Strazdumuiža ceasefire was signed between the Baltische Landeswehr and Estonian army, Lieven transformed his corps into the West Russian Volunteer Army.
 Another two Russian units joined his army.
 Those were the partisan unit Cavalry General count Keller under command of Pavel Bermondt Avalov and infantry brigade under command of colonel Virgolitz.
 On 9 July, his army received an order from Nikolai Yudenich to move to Narva and join his Northwestern Army's offensive on Petrograd.
 Pavel Bermondt Avalov and colonel Virgolitz refused to leave Latvia and stayed in Jelgava.
-Bermondt took over command of the army and during October–November 1919, and were defeated by the Latvian army.
+Bermondt took over command of the army and during October–November 1919, they were defeated by the Latvian army.

 Lieven went to Estonia and until December 1919, fought with Yudenich's army around Petrograd.
 Lieven led the army's 5th Infantry Division, into which his detachment was reorganized.
 He also traveled to London and Paris and tried to negotiate further military support to Yudenich, however unsuccessfully.

 Interwar

 After the civil war, Lieven became a Latvian citizen and a manufacturer of bricks.
 Early in 1920, he returned to his Mežotne palace but soon traveled to France.
 He returned to Latvia in 1924; but meanwhile, Latvian agrarian reforms were launched and his Mežotne palace was seized by the government and his lands divided.
-However, he was granted a small manor nearby Mazmežotne manor, and he lived there and also in Riga for the rest of his life.
+However, he was granted a small manor nearby Mazmežotne, and he lived there and also in Riga for the rest of his life.
 Later, he established the Mazmežotne brick factory.
 He was also active in the anticommunist movement and led a local detachment of the Brotherhood of Russian Truth.

 Anatoly von Lieven died on April 3, 1937, in Ķemeri, Latvia.
-He was buried in the yard of the Mežotne Lutheran church.
+He was buried in the yard of the Mežotne Lutheran Church.